AdobeDocs/experience-manager-65.en/help/sites-developing/spa-walkthrough.md

 **Developers**

 * Developers want a clean separation of concerns between content and presentation.
-* Clean separation makes the system more extensible as well as allow for independent front-end development.
+* Clean separation makes the system more extensible and allow for independent front-end development.

 ### How Does a SPA Work? {#how-does-a-spa-work}